sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 kinds of transactions.
 For example, you could have a separate views for shipping transactions and pickup transactions.

-Search schema for user profiles can be added as follows:
+Search schema for transactions can be added as follows:

 ```
 $ flex-cli search set --schema-for transaction --key deliveryMethod --type enum --scope protected -m my-marketplace-dev